hobhob

 Multi-window

-hob supports multiple windows (Cmd+Shift+N).
+hob supports multiple windows (Cmd/Ctrl+Shift+N).
 Each window has its own set of workspaces.
 On launch, all windows are restored — including their positions and sizes.

 How is this guide?